Monotone Equilibrium in Matching Markets with Signaling: Proof of Theorem

 \subsection{Receiver's optimal matching choice}

 Applying the envelope theorem to the receiver's equilibrium utility $\hat{\Pi }(x)$, we can show that $\hat{\Pi}(x)$ is increasing and positive for $ x>x_{\ell }$ starting from $\hat{\Pi}(x_{\ell })=0$.
-The receiver's matching problem can be seen as: which sender with an action in $S^{\ast }$ does he want to match with as formulated in (\ref{FP})?
+The receiver's matching problem can be seen as: which sender with an action in $S^{\ast }$ does he want to match with as formulated in (1) in the main text?

 \paragraph{(a) Optimal \textbf{matching choice by the receiver of type }$ x_{h}$}